-The Best Way to Get Euros in Ireland
+The Best Way to Get € Euros in Ireland

-This is to avoid charges.
+This is to avoid commission fees and charges.
 Irish ATMs may charge you for each transaction.
-And your bank at home may too.
+Your bank at home may charge you a fee too.
 All those charges can add up!
-Ask your bank in advance what exactly their foreign ATM charges will be.
+Ask your bank in advance what exactly their ATM fees in Ireland are.

 Will My Bank Card Work in Ireland?

-Most likely, your bank card WILL work in Ireland.
-The only types of cards that are generally not accepted here are American Express, Diner’s Card, JCB and Discovery.
+Types of cards that are generally NOT accepted in Ireland include American Express, Diner’s Card, JCB and Discovery.

 - 12 Day Giant Irish Adventure Tour

 - 7 Day Magnetic North Adventure Tour